-To find out more or to see whether you are eligible, see Mr Cox in the Careers Office or email firstname.lastname@example.org.
+To find out more or to see whether you are eligible, see Mr Thomson in the Careers Office or email firstname.lastname@example.org.

 The STAR programme is designed to help Year 11-13 students move smoothly from school into tertiary study or work.
 It provides students with relevant, coherent learning experiences aligned to vocational pathways.

 - provide flexible funding for courses which will better respond to students’ needs, motivate them to achieve, and facilitate their smooth transition to further education, training or employment